open-cogsci/sigmund-ai/heymans/static/login.md

 Welcome to Sigmund, your friendly, privacy-minded AI assistant!

 - Better at answering questions about [OpenSesame](https://osdoc.cogsci.nl/) and [DataMatrix](https://pydatamatrix.eu) than other chatbots
-- Based on GPT 4 turbo, the same technology as ChatGPT+, and therefore also an excellent general-purpose chatbot
+- Built on state-of-the-art language models (including GPT4 and Mistral), and therefore also an excellent general-purpose chatbot
 - Messages are encrypted so that no-one can listen in on your conversation
 - Basic Python and R execution abilities
 - Search for scientific articles through Google Scholar